 A visit and tour of the Bundy Rum factory are almost essential for every visitor to Bundaberg.
 The tour is suitable for the whole family although only those over the legal drinking age get to sample the finished product.
 For those with a deeper interest in rum, you can also join a rum blending experience and come away with your own custom bottle and learn a lot in the process.

 Bundaberg Rum has a featured spot on the events list during Taste Bundaberg mixing some familiar and modern rum-based cocktails with live music and a cocktail party atmosphere.

 Be sure to join a guided foodie tour in the area if you ever have the chance.
 We went with Suzie on one of her Meet the Farmers tours and it was absolutely fantastic.

-Although I was sad to hear that Suzie isn’t running these any longer I’m hopeful we’re about to see something new and interesting fill this space.
+Although Suzie isn’t running these any longer I’m hopeful we’re about to see something new and interesting fill this space.
 I’ll post the update here as soon I hear anything.

 In the meantime, you might be interested in the Taste Orchard Tour by Macadamias Australia or the Rare Fruit Orchard Tour at the Botanic Gardens.

 Two top locally grown flavours – chilli and lime are coming home to RiverFeast for Taste Bundaberg this year.
 The food, drinks and entertainment are all taking a spicy turn and you won’t want to miss this one.